+The secondary data mapping and SDR should ideally be ongoing throughout the year, making it a continuous and iterative activity.
 The HNO period provides a great opportunity to make use of the secondary data mapping and help determine what is and isn't known (information gaps), the scope and scale of the crisis, the response gaps and WASH priorities, etc. It also allows the opportunity to conduct a more in-depth SDR that can help inform WASH strategic planning, priority areas or groups, indicative or minimum activities, and appropriate metrics to track the impact of the response.

 In terms of outputs, the secondary data mapping provides a matrix or a registry (generally in excel), as well as an organised folder structure containing the reviewed documents.
-You can find WASH-specific templates and examples here.
+You can find WASH-specific templates and examples under field examples, SDR registry here.
 If time and capacity allows, a full SDR should be conducted, where the data is analysed and findings produced, along any primary data that would have been collected, to produce a report that can assist in developing the HNO.
 The findings from the SDR can, if good enough household or area level data, be used to directly support the WASH PIN calculations - more details on data analysis can be found in a separate chapter below.

 When building your database, is important to take into consideration all types of data types and sources, from other sectors and intersectoral, that could contribute to answering your research questions.
-However, some of the priority WASH-related data you should seek to include in your SDR, at any time of the HPC, can be found in the table below as well as in the WASH section of this UNICEF Guidance Note:
+However, some of the priority WASH-related data you should seek to include in your SDR, at any time of the HPC, can be found in Annex 3, as well as in the WASH section of this UNICEF Guidance Note.